 Persistence and Problem-Solving

-One way I like to think of this is by comparing chasing a goal to opening a combination lock on a safe.
+One way I like to think of this is by comparing the pursuit of a goal to opening a combination lock on a safe.
 In order for the lock to open, a series of tumblers have to line up as you turn the dial in different directions.
 Each turn has the potential to bring one of them into alignment.
-The easiest way is by knowing the combination, but a good safe-cracker uses sound to guide him, as each tumbler falls into place.
+The easiest way is by knowing the combination, but a good safe-cracker uses faint sounds to guide him, as each tumbler falls into place.

 In my mind’s eye, I view all complex problems this way.
 Some are more difficult to solve than others, but the principle is the same.
 The problem is usually not solved in one step and solving each step is like tuning out everything else and listening to the sounds of the tumblers as you turn the dial.
 As you figure out each step of the problem you’re trying to solve, you’re essentially lining up another tumbler and getting one step closer to cracking the safe.
 When you line up the last one, the lock pops open and you’ve achieved your objective.